Appendix C — Reaction Thermodynamics

 If heat is released when reaction \(j\) occurs, reaction \(j\) is said to be an exothermic reaction, and \(\Delta H_j\) will be negative.
 Conversely, if heat is consumed when reaction \(j\) occurs, reaction \(j\) is said to be an endothermic reaction, and \(\Delta H_j\) will be positive.

 The units of the heat of reaction are energy per mole.
 The “mole” in the units is a mole of extent of reaction for the reaction, as written.
+That is, if the heat of the reaction, N2 + 3 H2 \(\rightarrow\) 2 NH3, is 92 kJ mol-1, that means 92 kJ per 1 mole of N2 or per 3 moles of H2 or per 2 moles of NH3.

 Typically, the calculation of the heat of reaction proceeds in two steps.
 First, the standard heat of reaction at 298 K is calculated.
 Then that result is used to calculate the heat of reaction at any other temperature.
-The next two sub-sections describe these two steps.

-D.1.1 The Standard Heat of Reaction at 298 K
+C.1.1 The Standard Heat of Reaction at 298 K

 The widespread availability of tables containing standard heats of formation is important because the standard heat of any reaction, \(j\), at 298 K can be calculated from the standard heats of formation of the reactants and products in reaction \(j\).
-Specifically, Equation D.1 is used to calculate the standard heat of reaction \(j\) from the standard heats of formation of its reactants and products.
-Equation D.1 uses the Reaction Engineering Basics sign convention wherein the stoichiometric coefficients of reactants are negative and the stoichiometric coefficients of products are positive.
+Specifically, Equation C.1 is used to calculate the standard heat of reaction \(j\) from the standard heats of formation of its reactants and products.
+Equation C.1 uses the Reaction Engineering Basics sign convention wherein the stoichiometric coefficients of reactants are negative and the stoichiometric coefficients of products are positive.

-\[ \Delta H_j^0\Bigr\rvert_{T=298K} = \sum_i \left( \nu_{i,j} \Delta H_{f,i}^0\Bigr\rvert_{T=298K} \right) \tag{D.1}\]
+\[ \Delta H_j^0\Bigr\rvert_{T=298K} = \sum_i \left( \nu_{i,j} \Delta H_{f,i}^0\Bigr\rvert_{T=298K} \right) \tag{C.1}\]

-An alternative to using standard heats of formation is to use the standard heat of combustion of the reactants and products at 298 K. The standard heat of combustion at 298 K of some species \(i\), \(\Delta H_{c,i}^0 \biggr\rvert_{T=298K}\), is the heat of the reaction in which species \(i\) is completely oxidized by O2 at 298 K, usually producing CO2 and H2O(l), and with all species in their standard states.
-Standard heats of combustion are tabulated in handbooks and textbooks, just as standard heats of formation are.
-Standard heats of combustion are particularly convenient for use with hydrocarbons.
-If reagent \(i\) contains elements other than C, O and H, the table providing the value of the standard heat of combustion should indicate the additional combustion products and their standard states.
-Equation D.2 is used to calculate the standard heat of reaction \(j\) from the standard heats of combustion of its reactants and products.
+An alternative to using standard heats of formation is to use the standard heat of combustion of the reactants and products at 298 K. The standard heat of combustion of reagent \(i\) at 298 K, \(\Delta H_{c,i}^0 \biggr\rvert_{T=298K}\), is the heat of the reaction in which species \(i\) is completely oxidized by O2 at 298 K, usually producing CO2 and H2O(l), and with all species in their standard states.
+Standard heats of combustion also are tabulated in handbooks and textbooks.

-\[ \Delta H_j^0\Bigr\rvert_{T=298K} = \sum_i \left( -\nu_{i,j} \Delta H_{c,i}^0\Bigr\rvert_{T=298K} \right) \tag{D.2}\]
+\[ \Delta H_j^0\Bigr\rvert_{T=298K} = \sum_i \left( -\nu_{i,j} \Delta H_{c,i}^0\Bigr\rvert_{T=298K} \right) \tag{C.2}\]

-D.1.2 The Standard Heat of Reaction at Temperature T
+C.1.2 The Standard Heat of Reaction at Temperature T

-\[ \Delta H_j^0 = \Delta H_j^0\Bigr\rvert_{T=298K} + \sum_i \left( \nu_{i,j} \int_{298\text{ K}}^T \hat C_{p,i}dT \right) \tag{D.3}\]
+\[ \Delta H_j^0 = \Delta H_j^0\Bigr\rvert_{T=298K} + \sum_i \left( \nu_{i,j} \int_{298\text{ K}}^T \hat C_{p,i}dT \right) \tag{C.3}\]

-D.2 Adiabatic Temperature
+C.2 Adiabatic Temperature

 Consider an exothermic chemical reaction that takes place adiabatically in a system with no shafts or moving boundaries.
 Since there are no shafts or moving boundaries, no energy enters or leaves the system in the form of work.
 As the exothermic reaction takes place, the standard heat of reaction is released.
 It cannot leave the system because it is an adiabatic process.
 Consequently, the heat released by the exothermic reaction is converted into internal molecular energy.
 From a macroscopic perspective the result is that the temperature of the system increases.
 That is, the heat released by the reaction is used to raise the temperature of the reacting system.
 This assumes that no phase changes occur as the reaction takes place.